 Konecranes considers safety as the most important factor in their work and devotes significant effort to preventing fatigue failure at a product’s design stage.
-The company’s Steel Structure Analysis can provide a detailed view of a crane’s condition and help identify defects.
+The company’s Steel Structure Analysis can aid safety by helping to identify defects in cranes.

 Fatigue is one of the most critical forms of damage in steel structures.
 Fortunately, premature fatigue failure can be prevented by paying careful attention to detail during a product’s design stage.